Thank you to all who participated in our 5th Annual Youth Essay Competition.

 Read Ayushi’s essay here.

-Sia Lakshmi Sampson, Grade 7, Middle School Winner, New Market, Maryland
+Middle School Winner, Grade 7, New Market, Maryland

 Even though I realized there is a large number of Indian doctors in the US, I did not know how high those numbers were, and that just emphasized the staff shortage problem in India.
 I hope my essay is a reminder to Indian healthcare students and providers here in the US, how valuable it would be to share their skills to improve lives in India as well.
 People in the US cannot totally solve India’s government funding shortage or staffing shortage to improve their healthcare system.
 But medical volunteering can be a missing piece of the puzzle that strengthens Indians’ access to healthcare.